Benchmark-CO2/co2-portal/src/content/blog/markdown-style-guide.md

 heroImage: '/blog-placeholder-1.jpg'
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+<span style="color:#F00">Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.</span>

 ## Headings